 The Gullo House (Magnolia)–This 5-acre winter wonderland is the creation of Tony Gullo, owner of Gullo auto dealerships.
 It’s a truly remarkable display of Christmas lights and decorations, and Mr. Gullo even dresses up as Santa Claus at various times throughout the season.
 You can learn a bit more on this unofficial Facebook page.

-Christmas Katy (Katy) — Christmas in Katy is back for 2019 with a new look and plenty of upgrades to their popular display!
+Christmas Katy (Katy) — Christmas in Katy is back for 2020 with a new look and plenty of upgrades to their popular display!
+Shows start at 5:30 PM until 9:00 PM Sunday thru Thursday.
+Friday and Saturdays 5:30 PM until 10:00 PM.
 Located at 24603 Stoughton Court off I-10 and Pin Oak in West Houston.

-Moss Lights (League City) — Moss Lights is normally a popular place to see Christmas lights in the Houston area, and after taking a year off in 2018, they’re back for the 2019 season!
+Moss Lights (League City) — Moss Lights is normally a popular place to see Christmas lights in the Houston area.

 Green Tee Subdivision (Pearland) — This is another neighborhood with a long history of beautiful light displays.
 Each year the Tour De Lites features a leisure 6-8 mile bike ride (or hay ride) through Green Tee just to see the lights.
 This is located off FM 518 and Country Club.

-Dickinson Festival of Lights (Dickinson) — Note: The Dickinson Festival of Lights will be closed for the 2019 season due to the construction of a new bridge at Paul Hopkins Park.
-It will return in November 2020.
+Dickinson Festival of Lights (Dickinson) — Note: The Dickinson Festival of Lights will be closed for the 2020 season.

 Bufkin Christmas Wonderland (Pasadena) — Unfortunately after 25 years, this amazing Christmas lights display — a Pasadena tradition for many area families — is no longer open.